swathy-Muthukrishnan/Positional_strategies_ParityGames/README.md

 pg_parser.py - For parsing the unmodified game file and the solution file <br>
-modified_game_dataset.py - For generating the grpah data set <br> pre_process_game_data.py - For creating the modified games with the winning region information from Node classifier <br>
+modified_game_dataset.py - For generating the grpah data set <br> pre_process_game_data.py - For creating the modified game files for 2 class and 3 class problems with the winning region information from Node classifier <br>
 GAT_edge_classification.py - Contains the Train, test and evaluation classes <br> EdgeClassificationNetwork.py - Model architecture (GATConv + GAT) <br>
 Wandb.py - For model hyper parameter configuartion and Wandb logging specification <br>